unveiler-io/developer-website/blog/2020-09-19-Building-a-React-Native-app-with-verified-location-from-scratch.md

 ---
 title: Building a React Native app with verified location from scratch
 author: Adriaan Knapen
-author_title: Founder of ClaimR
+author_title: Founder of Unveiler
 author_url: https://github.com/Addono
 author_image_url: /img/team/adriaan.jpg
-tags: [React Native, ClaimR, Android, Development, Guide, Getting Started]
+tags: [React Native, ClaimR, Unveiler, Android, Development, Guide, Getting Started]
-description: In this post we walk you through how to create a React Native app with verified location from ClaimR from scratch.
+description: In this post we walk you through how to create a React Native app with verified location from Unveiler from scratch.
 #image: https://i.imgur.com/mErPwqL.png
 hide_table_of_contents: false
 ---

-In this post I will show you how to create a React Native app with ClaimR's verified location technology from scratch.
+In this post I will show you how to create a React Native app with Unveiler's verified location technology from scratch.
 You don't need prior experience with React or React Native in order to be able to follow this guide.

 <!--truncate-->